-Despite the exceptional flexibility and wide range of functions of the ANT-20, it is one of the most compact instruments of its class.
+Despite the exceptional flexibility and wide range of functions of the ANT-20SE, it is one of the most compact instruments of its class.
 The low-volume casing with extra large area display screen was designed specifically with the requirements of mobile use in mind.
-The protective cover and carrying handle also have other useful functions (see the section "Getting started").